How the cosmic voids contribute to stalling and quenching the giant galaxies on their surfaces: Detection of the void-surface galaxy perpendicular alignments

-In the following is summarized the procedure that we follow to determine the void-galaxy perpendicular alignments: \begin{itemize} \item From each galaxy, determine the separation distance, say $d_{3}$, to its third nearest neighbor.
-Taking the ensemble average, $\langle d_{3}\rangle$, and its standard deviation, $\sigma_{3}$, over all galaxies, determine the value of $l_{c}$ as $\langle d_{3}\rangle + 3\sigma_{3}/2$, which is found to be $l_{c}=4.58\,h^{-1}{\rm Mpc}$.
-Dichotomize the galaxy into two categories according to the value of $l_{c}$: wall galaxy ($d_{3}<l_{c}$) or field galaxy ($d_{3}\ge l_{c}$). \item Partitioning the simulation box into multiple grids of equal side length $l_{c}$, find a block of empty grids which includes no wall galaxy and determine its best-fit sphere.
-Find a maximum empty sphere of each block, the farthest boundary of which just begins to reach three wall galaxies. \item Search for the largest empty sphere in the simulation box and mark it as a maximal one.
+In the following is summarized the procedure that we follow to determine the void-surface galaxy perpendicular alignments: \begin{itemize} \item From each galaxy, determine the separation distance, say $d_{3}$, to its third nearest neighbor.
+Taking the ensemble average, $\langle d_{3}\rangle$, and its standard deviation, $\sigma_{3}$, over all galaxies, determine the value of $l_{c}$ as $\langle d_{3}\rangle + 3\sigma_{3}/2$, which is found to be $l_{c}=2.82\,h^{-1}{\rm Mpc}$.
+Dichotomize the galaxy into two categories according to the value of $l_{c}$: a wall galaxy ($d_{3}<l_{c}$) or a field galaxy ($d_{3}\ge l_{c}$). \item Partitioning the simulation box into multiple grids of equal side length $l_{c}$, find a block of empty grids which includes no wall galaxy and determine its best-fit sphere.
+Find a maximum empty sphere of each block, the farthest boundary of which just begins to reach three wall galaxies \footnote{In the original work of ref.~\cite{HV02} which developed the Void-Finder algorithm, the terminology "wall" was used to refer not to the sheets but to all dense environments including the sheets, filaments and knots.}. \item Search for the largest empty sphere in the simulation box and mark it as a maximal one.
 Then, find the second largest empty sphere in the box and mark it as another maximal one, if its volume intersects with the largest one by less than $10\%$.
 Iterate this search with the other empty spheres of smaller volumes in a decreasing order, as far as their radii are larger than $s_c$. \item Combine the non-maximal spheres into their nearest maximal if their volumes intersect with that of their nearest maximal by more than $50\%$.
 This combined region composed of the maximal and its intersecting non-maximal spheres is finally identified as a void. \item With the help of the Monte-Carlo integration method~\cite{LP06}, determine the volume, $V_{\rm v}$, of each void.
-Then, determine its effective radius as $R_{\rm eff}\equiv \left(4\pi\,V_{\rm v}/3\right)^{1/3}$, where $\bar{\delta}_{v}$ is its mean number density contrast. \item For each void identified as an assembly of several empty spheres, look for the galaxies located on the surfaces of the constituent empty-spheres with radii $R_{\rm v}$.
+Then, determine its effective radius as $R_{\rm eff}\equiv \left[3\,V_{\rm v}/(4\pi)\right]^{1/3}$. \item For each void identified as an assembly of several empty spheres, look for the galaxies located on the surfaces of the constituent empty-spheres with radii $R_{\rm v}$.
 Find the galaxies that satisfy the condition of $0.9\le r/R_{\rm v}\le 1.1$ where $r$ is the separation distance from the center of its nearest neighbor empty sphere that belongs to a given void to the galaxy position.
-These galaxies will be regarded as being located on the surface of a given void, and called the void surface galaxies from here on.
-Figure~\ref{fig:void} illustrates three examples of the voids (shaded volumes) identified in the TNG 300-1 simulations at $z=0$ and their surface galaxies (filled dots) \item For each galaxy on the surface of a given void, determine a unit separation vector, $\hat{\bf r}$, pointing from its position toward the void center.
+These galaxies will be regarded as being located on the surface of a given void, and called the void-surface galaxies from here on.
+Figure~\ref{fig:void} illustrates three examples of the voids (shaded volumes) identified in the TNG 300-1 simulations at $z=0$ and their surface galaxies (filled dots).
+The first row of table~\ref{tab:void} provides information on the total number, mean effective radius, and mean density contrast of the voids identified via the Void-Finder algorithm at $z=0$. \item For each galaxy on the surface of a given void, determine a unit separation vector, $\hat{\bf r}$, pointing from its position toward the void center.
 This separation vector will be regarded as the major principal axis of the local tidal field at the position of a given galaxy on the void surface.
-Then, compute $\cos\theta\equiv \vert\hat{\bf r}\cdot\hat{\bf u}\vert$, where $\cos\theta\equiv\vert\hat{\bf r}\cdot\hat{\bf u}\vert$.
+Then, compute $\cos\theta\equiv \vert\hat{\bf r}\cdot\hat{\bf u}\vert$. \end{itemize}